William Bligh: Literature

 Bligh is humorously portrayed in Sir Arthur Quiller-Couch's short story "Frenchman's Creek" as a competent but irascible and tactless surveyor sent to a small fishing village in Cornwall during the Napoleonic Wars.
 His accent and strong language being misunderstood by the locals as French, he is temporarily imprisoned as a spy.

 The situation in Sydney in 1810, with Bligh returning from Tasmania to be restored as governor, is the setting of Naomi Novik's fantasy novel Tongues of Serpents (Harper-Collins, 2011).

+Television

-On 16 December 1964, the "Adobe Dick" episode of the cartoon The Flintstones (episode 129) paid a humorous homage to Cpt.
-Bligh and his ship.
+On 17 December 1964, the "Adobe Dick" episode of the cartoon The Flintstones (episode 128) paid a humorous homage to Captain Bligh and his ship.
 On the show, the characters Fred and Barney took a chartered fishing trip with the guys from the lodge on the U.S.S.
 Bountystone.
-The captain of the ship, Capt.
-Blah, was a domineering man with a uniform resembling the historical figure, William Bligh.Mutiny, on Channel 4 in the UK, charts a recreation of Bligh's journey to Timor.
+The captain of the ship, Captain Blah, was a domineering man with a uniform resembling the historical figure William Bligh.

+Mutiny, on Channel 4 in the UK, charts a recreation of Bligh's journey to Timor.
 It aired in 2017.

-Bligh has been portrayed in film by the following actors: